 I was intrigued.
 As a fellow lover of underground culture I’m always interested in visiting places that aren’t on the average tourist map.
 In fact, when I did some research into the Hiroshima Daiichi Gekijo (Strip Theater) that was part of the tour, based on one of Goto Izumi’s Deep Hiroshima columns, I found only one local who knew anything about it.

-I was a little hesitant to go by myself, but took the plunge, swallowed some Dutch courage in the form of an alcoholic beverage or two and met with a group of around 50 other people at Organza, Goto Izumi’s avant guard café.
+I was a little hesitant to go by myself, but took the plunge, swallowed some Dutch courage in the form of an alcoholic beverage or two.
+I expected the worse thing to see as I had seen sex toys like hollow tunnel anal plugs which are supposed be reserved in the bedroom being used on the stage on some other cultures – I won’t state the place.
+I then met with a group of around 50 other people at Organza, Goto Izumi’s avant guard café.
 The group consisted of equal numbers of men and women and a good mix of both Japanese and foreigners.

 We set a cracking pace and wound our way through the streets of Hiroshima, stopping by numerous convenience stores to purchase drinks and snacks.
 There is no bar at the venue so BYO is both totally acceptable and encouraged.